omarysadek/epcvip-symfony-practice-test/README.md

   - Products (Fields: issn, name, status, createdAt, updatedAt, deletedAt, customer).

-3. (WIP) Create basic CRUD API methods using a RESTful approach.
+3. (OK) Create basic CRUD API methods using a RESTful approach.
 Make sure to authenticate the API requests and implement good Exception handling.

 4. Design and implement the ability of having API requests and responses logged in a file as well as in a database table.